DimitriosGkiokmema/CSC309-A2/frontend/react-app/README.md

 - [ ] User Management (10 marks): Mangers can verify a user and make a cashier either suspicious or not.
 Managers or higher can promote/demote users.

 **Transactions (50 marks)**
-- [ ] Purchase (10 marks):
+- [x] Purchase (10 marks):
-    - Cashiers can create purchase transactions.
+    - Cashiers can create purchase transactions. post '/transactions'
     - Cashiers can correctly apply promotions to transactions.
 - [ ] Redemption (10 marks):
-    - Users can make a redemption request.
+    - Users can make a redemption request. post '/users/me/transactions'
     - Cashiers can process the redemption request.
-- [ ] Adjustment (5 marks):
+- [x] Adjustment (5 marks):
-    - Managers can create adjustment transactions.
+    - Managers can create adjustment transactions. post '/transactions'
 - [ ] Transfer (10 marks):
-    - Users can transfer points to another user.
+    - Users can transfer points to another user. post '/users/:userId/transactions'
-- [ ] Transaction Listing (15 marks) Users can see their past transactions.
+- [x] Transaction Listing (15 marks) Users can see their past transactions.
 Managers can see ALL transactions.

 **Events (45 marks)**
 - [x] Event Management (15 marks):